 The TIRZ district has two eligibility areas for incentives: the TIRZ-North and the TIRZ-South.
 Within these areas, a variety of incentive types are available to encourage revitalization and infill development of properties in these key locations.
 For 2017, there will be 2 application cycles.
-The first cycle will open March 1st, and all application and related documents must be submitted by March, 31st to Shannon Scott in the Economic Development Department located at 69 N. Chadbourne.
-Please refer to the map above to see if your property/business falls within either the TIRZ-North or TIRZ-South zone.
-Please also refer to the TIRZ Policy and to the brochure for further qualification information.
-If your business/property does qualify, please print and complete the TIRZ Application as well as Worksheet A .
-Please contact Economic Development Specialist Shannon Scott at 325-653-7197, extension 4 for any questions.
+The first cycle will begin March 1st and end March, 31st.
+The second cycle will begin July 1st and all application and required documents must be submitted to Shannon Scott in the Economic Development Department by July 31st.
+Currently, both application cycles are closed.
+As the next application cycle nears, the application and all required documents will be posted on the website to download, print and complete.
+Please contact Shannon Scott at 325-653-7197 ex.
+4 for any questions.

 Meeting times and board composition

 The board generally meets at 3 p.m. on the fourth Tuesday of the month in the South Meeting Room of the McNease Convention Center, 501 Rio Concho Drive.
 Agendas are posted on this website and at City Hall, 72 W. College Ave.
 For questions regarding the board meetings, agendas or board composition, contact Planning & Development Services Director Jon James at 325-657-4210.

 - Mike Campbell